carvel-dev/carvel-community/proposals/ytt/002-raw-data-values/README.md

     - _replace_ any existing array values with its own
     - when a key is not yet a Data Value, declares it as a new one

+As it stands, today, it's more clear that:
+- the approach outlined in this revision of this proposal is not mutually exclusive to providing other means of including Data Values Files (although care should be taken in creating deliberately overlapping features)
+- the design tension pulling from the family of `--data-value...` flags feels stronger than the need to keep all file-based inputs together (another way of stating the pros, listed above)
+  - the behavior of this flag (intentionally) follows that of the other `--data-value...` flags and therefore a natural extension.
+  - in practice, Data Values that actually configure/personalize the `ytt` invocation are typically located in a place elsewhere from the author supplied templates, overlays, and _declaring_ Data Values (i.e. those that establish _what are_ the configuration variables).

 ### Examples